Bayesian semiparametric long memory models for discretized event data: Discretized event data

 When considering the Amazon bird vocalization data and other real data applications, a clear limitation of model (\ref{eq:frac_prob_indicators}) is the restriction of the marginal probabilities being fixed at 0.5.
 To be realistic, we need to allow the marginal probabilities to be arbitrary and varying smoothly according to the time of the day.
-It is well known, particularly in the finance literature, that apparent long memory type behaviour can often be sufficiently explained by introducing suitable non-stationarity \citep{mikosch2004nonstationarities, chen2010localized}.
+Moreover, \cite{mikosch2004nonstationarities, chen2010localized} among many others noted that purely from a modeling perspective, long memory behavior in the sample autocovariances can be sufficiently explained by non-stationarity.

 With this motivation, we introduce a non-stationary component in the FRAP model by assuming that the latent process driving the events, say $y(t)$, admits an additive decomposition of the form $y(t) = f(t) + B_H(t)$ while letting